Please note, the majority of questions we receive can be answered by reading the information on our website.

 If you need to verify an Australian Apostille, visit the verification portal on the DFAT website.

-With passport demand on the rise, we strongly urge you not to leave your application to the last minute.
+The Australian Passport Office is continuing to experience high demand for passports.
+We strongly urge you not to leave your application to the last minute.

-You should allow a minimum of six weeks to get a new passport or renew one.
+You should allow a minimum of six weeks to get a new passport or renew one, and longer if you are applying for a child’s passport.

 Registration and subscription